-Many avenues are open to skilled individuals who wish to work in international development, either with CIDA or with its partners:
+Many avenues are open to skilled individuals who wish to work in international development, with either the Government of Canada or its partners:

-CIDA also contracts with consultants in support of its assistance programs and projects.
-These contracts are usually issued through competitions in the Canadian private sector or through CIDA's consultants database.
+DFATD also contracts with consultants in support of its assistance programs and projects.

 The PSC may list some positions separately:

-Cooperants are individuals with specialized professional or technical expertise under contract with CIDA for services in developing countries.
-To contract with CIDA, you must be registered in CIDA's cooperants database.
+Cooperants are individuals with specialized professional or technical expertise under contract with DFATD for services in developing countries.
+To contract with DFATD, you must be registered in our cooperants database.